carl2087/final-whistle/README.md

 ## Colour sheme

-I used [Color Hunt](https://colorhunt.co/) to select the colour scheme for the site I find it a useful site as it has a random generator button so you can see a lot of different colour schemes quickly.
+I used [Color Hunt](https://colorhunt.co/) to select the colour scheme for the site.
 I decided to use the colour palette below as the colours are not too bright and work well together.

 Color hunt palette